prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	*The model comprises five dimension tables and one fact table.
 Each table uses import storage mode.
 The **Sales** fact table represents sales order details.
 It's a classic star schema design.*

-	*In this lab, you will set up the **Sales** table to use incremental refresh and become a hybrid table.
+	*In this lab, you will set up the **Sales** table to use an incremental refresh and become a hybrid table.
 A hybrid table includes a DirectQuery partition that represents the latest time period.
 That partition ensures current data from the data source is available in Power BI reports.*

-3. **Congratulations** on completing the task!
+**Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   - Hit the **Validate** button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-   - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.

-## Set up incremental refresh
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We## Set up incremental refresh

 In this exercise, you will set up incremental refresh.